Galaxy blending effects in deep imaging cosmic shear probes of cosmology: Blending and Cosmological Inference

 \subsection{Summary of the constraints on $S_8$}

-Fig. \ref{S8_summary} compares the estimated values of the derived parameter $S_8=\sigma_8(\Omega_{\rm m}/0.3)^{0.5}$ and corresponding uncertainties inferred from the jackknife (\textit{left} panel) and Gaussian (\textit{right} panel) covariance matrices.
-Utilizing two independent types of the covariance matrix, we find that systematic differences in the $S_8$ posteriors due to unrecognized blending surpass the $1\sigma$ level of statistical error.
-Compared to the Gaussian covariance, the jackknife results are more sensitive to the purity cuts we make to eliminate low-purity blends.
+Fig. \ref{S8_summary} compares the estimated values of the derived parameter $S_8=\sigma_8(\Omega_{\rm m}/0.3)^{0.5}$ and corresponding uncertainties inferred from the jackknife (\textit{left-hand} panel) and Gaussian (\textit{right-hand} panel) covariance matrices.
+Utilizing two independent types of the covariance matrix, we find that systematic difference in the $S_8$ posteriors due to unrecognized blending is greater than the sum of the associated $1\sigma$ posterior uncertainties.
+Compared to the Gaussian covariance, the jackknife results are, on the whole, more sensitive to the purity cuts we make to eliminate low-purity blends.